The 8 Best Telematics Companies in 2025

 It’s the most innovative calculation we’ve observed and surpasses Samsara’s automatic route optimization feature since it doesn’t have a 20-stop limit.

 Another standout feature is Azuga’s fully customizable data refresh times.
-Although it is on par with Verizon and Samsara’s 30-second refresh rate, you can customize the speed as you see fit, between 30 seconds to 59 minutes.
+Although it is on a par with Verizon and Samsara’s 30-second refresh rate, you can customize the speed as you see fit, between 30 seconds to 59 minutes.
 This is in addition to other excellent tracking features, such as the breadcrumb view to track every vehicle on your live map.

 image of route replay on Azuga